- Business & Commercial

 Wallmans Lawyers has one of the largest and most experienced Hospitality and Licensing practices in South Australia.

 Partner Ben Allen is widely recognised as a leader in Licensing and Gaming Law, regularly advising industry groups and individuals affected by licensing applications and the conduct of licensed premises.
-Ben is assisted by experienced practitioner and Senior Associate Caderyn McEwen.
 Additionally, our Commercial and Property section assist with commercial, retail and hospitality leases, conveyancing, sales and purchases of licensed premises and other commercial transactions.

 Ben and his team advise on a range of issues affecting hotels, restaurants and venues including liquor licensing, gaming law and regulations, smoking bans, and undertaking applications to the Licensing Authority, as well as appearing regularly before the Liquor and Gambling Commissioner, Licensing Court and Supreme Court.
 The team also have significant experience in making applications to Councils for development and other approvals.